 If you like to check out beautifully lighted homes and neighborhoods, California Christmas Lights lists hundreds of houses that sparkle for the holidays, mostly in northern and central California.
 They also have some handy lists of walking neighborhoods and must-see houses.

-Another option is to view the fishing boats moored at Fisherman's Wharf, lit through the holiday season.
+Another option is to view the fishing boats moored at Fisherman's Wharf, which are lit through the holiday season.
 You can see them along Jefferson Street between Jones Street and Taylor Street.

 Watch a Holiday Lights Boat Parade

-The Great Dickens Christmas Fair is a party based on a Victorian London era with hundreds of colorfully costumed players.
+The Great Dickens Christmas Fair is a party based on the Victorian London era with hundreds of colorfully costumed players.
 The event runs for five weekends in November and December with entertainment, food and drink, and shopping.
-This slice of the Old Country tradition since 1970 takes place at the Cow Palace exhibition halls in Daly City, about a 30- minute drive south of San Francisco.
+This slice of the Old Country tradition began in 1970 and takes place at the Cow Palace exhibition halls in Daly City, about a 30-minute drive south of San Francisco.

 Union Square is San Francisco's shopping epicenter and the location of the big Macy's tree.
 You'll also find an ice skating rink open for the holiday season from early November through late January, with twinkling lights all around.

 Shops and department stores surrounding the square decorate their facades with lights and fill their windows with unique seasonal displays.
 Pop into the area hotel lobbies to check out their holiday trappings, and don't miss the elaborate gingerbread castle at the Westin St. Francis.

 The Nutcracker is the iconic holiday tradition, and no one performs it better than the San Francisco Ballet, where the holiday classic made its U.S. debut in 1944.
 The local version is set during the 1915 Panama-Pacific International Exhibition, a world's fair that took place in San Francisco.

 Performances usually start in mid-December and continue through the end of the month.